ffont/sound-map-visualizer/README.md

 # Sound Map Visualizer

 Simple version of Freesound Explorer that can be used to visualize artibtraty maps of sounds.
-Use the input box to set query terms to search in Freesound or the URL to a JSON file with arbitrary data to load.

-Double click `index.html` to open the interface.
+Checkout and double click `index.html` to open the interface.
+Use the input box to set query terms to search in Freesound or type the URL to a JSON file with arbitrary data to be loaded.

 #### How to provide data via JSON file